dekoza/mtgpl/M14_Rulebook.rst

 your graveyard.
 If the spell is a creature, artifact, enchantment, or planeswalker, you put the card on the table in front of you, near your lands.
 The card is now on the battlefield.
-Any of your cards on the battlefield is called a *permanent* because it sticks around permanently (well, until something happens to it).
+Any of your cards on the battlefield is called a :term:`permanent` because it sticks around permanently (well, until something happens to it).
 Many permanents have abilities, which is text on them that affects the game.